Global Header

 What sets Google Workspace apart is its integration with Google services.
 You can access Search Console Insights, Google Analytics and Google search reports while working.
 Real-time data like top search queries and trending search queries help businesses make fast, informed decisions, especially when analyzing search engine performance.

 With the Android Google app, managing your Google Workspace tools on the go becomes even easier.
 At Bluehost, we’ve made it even simpler for you to integrate Google Workspace with your website and domain.
-By activating it directly from your hosting dashboard, you can avoid third-party tools and get everything working in one place.
+By activating it directly from your hosting dashboard, you can avoid third-party apps and get everything working in one place.

 Also read: How to Set Up Google Workspace: Initial Setup Guide